 To find more information about GGE on LAWS, click here.

 UNGA First Committee resolutions have played an instrumental role in acknowledging and addressing the gender equality and international security nexus.
-In 2018 for instance, the First Committee adopted important resolutions on arms control and disarmament that featured gender-related provisions: out of 69 First Committee resolutions, 17 resolutions included gender perspectives - six of them for the first time.
+In 2019 for instance, the First Committee adopted important resolutions on arms control and disarmament that featured gender-related provisions: out of 56 First Committee resolutions, 17 resolutions included gender perspectives - four of them for the first time.

 Many gender references take the form of preambular language rather than operational commitments in the resolutions.
 Recent examples of operational commitments are reproduced below.

-OP11: “Encourages States parties and signatory States to ensure the full and equal participation of women and men in pursuing the object and purpose of the Treaty and its implementation;
+OP11: “Welcomes the adoption of action-oriented decisions on gender and gender-based violence and the fact that States parties agreed to review progress on these two aspects on an ongoing basis, and in that respect encourages States parties and signatory States to ensure the full and equal participation of women and men in pursuing the object and purpose of the Treaty;”

 OP14: “Underlines the vital role of the full and equal participation of women in decision-making and implementation of the Convention;”